processfeedback/docs.processfeedback.org/how-to-provide-edit-access-in-gdocs.md

 ---

-Click on “Copy link ” button to copy the shareable link.
+Click on the “Copy link” button to copy the shareable link.
 Paste this link wherever it is needed.

 <p align="center">
   <img